-The AES can be used to encrypt and decrypt data using the AES algorithm.
+The SAES and the AES can be used to encrypt and decrypt data using the AES algorithm.
 It is a fully compliant implementation of the advanced encryption standard (AES) as defined by Federal Information Processing Standards Publication (FIPS PUB 197, Nov 2001).

 Multiple chaining modes are supported for key sizes of 128 or 256 bits.
-ECB, CBC, CTR, CCM, GCM and GMAC chaining are supported.
+ECB, CBC, CTR, CCM, GCM and GMAC chaining are supported by both SAES and AES.

-The AES supports DMA single transfers for incoming and outgoing data (two DMA channels required).
+The SAES and AES support DMA single transfers for incoming and outgoing data (two DMA channels required).